 Coffee has been harvested from the wild for thousands of years in Ethiopia.
 And still is in some places today.
 There are also coffee plantations and “garden” coffees that are grown in individual homesteads.

-Lately, there has been an internal move to have more coffee sold as a blend of many regions.
-But you can still easily find single-origin coffees from the individual homesteads in Ethiopia if you’re willing to put in a bit of research.
+Lately, there has been an internal move to sell more coffee as a blend of the many regions.
+But you can still easily find single-origin coffees from individual homesteads in Ethiopia if you’re willing to put in a bit of research.

 Honduran Coffee Flavor Profile: Most Honduran coffees have lively acidity and complex fruit